hongquan/CurliPie/README.rst

     uvicorn api.main:app

 - The front-end are just static files, served by backend also, so you can access it via http://localhost:8000/.
-But because TailwindCSS is configured to strip unused CSS classes, you may need to rerun this command, inside *frontend-dev* folder, to keep your classes:
+The CSS is generated depending on which CSS classes are used.
+To generate CSS file, install `Bun`_, then run the command:

   .. code-block:: sh

-    yarn build-tailwind
+    ./tools/generate-css.sh

 Unit test: